 Cycling brought with it a new sense of freedom.
 Riders could travel increasing distances under their own pedal power rather than relying on horsepower.
 Tricycles made it more practical for women to cycle, even while wearing full skirts.

-The ‘sociable tricycle’ of 1877 even allowed two riders to sit side by side, giving women the chance to ride with their husbands.
+The ‘sociable tricycle’ of 1877 even allowed 2 riders to sit side by side, giving women the chance to ride with their husbands.
 However, these machines took up a lot of space, and later models adopted a tandem arrangement with one rider in front of another.

 The tricycle’s popularity declined from the 1890s with the rising popularity of the safety bicycle, which paved the way for our modern-day bicycles.